likhitavarma/CSH/README.md

-# CSH
+# CSH (Compassionate Soul Harbinger)
-Sure!
-Below is a sample README file for your chatbot project:

-# Simple Chatbot using Flask and PyTorch

-This project implements a simple chatbot using Flask web framework and PyTorch for intent classification.
+This project implements a Mental Health chatbot using Flask web framework and PyTorch for intent classification.
 The chatbot is capable of understanding user queries and providing appropriate responses based on pre-defined intents.

 ## Table of Contents